secnot/leaky_diode/README.md

 leaky_client server_ip server_port --mode close --partial
 ```

-And wait seven minutes to receive the first byte (it's the slowest), and one and
+And just wait a few minutes to receive the first byte (it's the slowest), if you're not sure
-a half minutes for each one after that.
+if it's working add --verbose option so it prints messages on each received bit.

 ## Options